 Must-Have Tools:

-- Discord Bots (like MEE6, Dyno): Automate moderation and welcome messages
+- Discord Bots (e.g., MEE6, Dyno): Automate moderation, welcome messages, and leveling systems.

 Key Challenges and How to Overcome Them

-Even the best gaming communities face hurdles.
-Here are common issues and their fixes:
+Even thriving communities face obstacles.
+Here are common issues and actionable solutions:

 1. Member Inactivity